jaboc83/UBBuildTools/README.md

 ## PowerShell Build Tools for managing script projects

-The UnsignedBytes BuildTools provides a way to manage your PS Modules using a consistant structure and allows testing, static analysis through ScriptCop, dynamically generated manifest files, and packages your scripts into a convenient zip file for transport.
+The UnsignedBytes BuildTools provides a way to manage your PS Modules using a consistant structure and allows testing, dynamically generated manifest files, and packages your scripts into a convenient zip file for transport.
 The entire configuration of the project is controlled by a single psproj.json file that guides the tool through your project allowing the build to remain flexible.

+*Notice: ScriptCop Integration is currently Disabled due to a slew of issues that were causing the analysis to be flaky.*

 **To Build:**